Updated: Jun 30

 Hank by Gogoa Mobility Robots is "the only medical exoskeleton with six engines (on the hip, knee and ankle), allowing users to move in a less robotic, more human, way".

 An example is Barcelona-based health startup MediQuo that raised €2 million to grow their mobile app for medical consultation.
-Behind the funding were new and existing investors, including German VC Target Global, one of the few international VC firms with an office in Spain.
-Although their advantageous position is likely to change very soon as European VC's increase presence in Spain looking for startup investments.
+Behind the funding were new and existing investors, including German VC Target Global with an office in Spain.

 Sanifit is a clinical-stage biopharmaceutical company focused on treatments for progressive vascular calcification disorders.
 The company started activities in 2007, as a spin-off from the University of the Balearic Islands, and has offices in Palma, Spain and the USA.

-They announced in February, 2020 that "the first patient has successfully been dosed in its pivotal phase 3 trial of the Company’s lead asset SNF472, for the treatment of the orphan disease calciphylaxis and calcific uremic arteriolopathy (“CUA”)."
+They announced, in February 2020: "the first patient has successfully been dosed in its pivotal phase 3 trial of the Company’s lead asset SNF472, for the treatment of the orphan disease calciphylaxis and calcific uremic arteriolopathy (CUA)."

 More brain and heart coherent investments?